MaiJi97/Leetcode/java/121_BestTimeToBuyAndSellStocks/README.md

 ## Method 1: Two Pointers 同向双指针 - sliding window

-One pointer to iterate through the array, the other pointer to track the position of the local minimum price, and we use a counter variable to track the maximum profit and update it when needed.
+One pointer to iterate through the array, the other pointer to track the position of the local minimum price, and we use a counter variable to track the maximum profit and update it when needed (有点像Greedy）.

 Time Complexity: O(n)